GerbrichFerdinands/academic-kickstart/content/authors/admin/_index.md

 user_groups:
 - Researchers
 - Visitors

 ---

-Gerbrich Ferdinands is a student in the Research Master program Methodology and Statistics for the Behavioural, Biomedical and Social Sciences at Utrecht University.
+Hi!
+I am a statistician in training, currently enrolled in the research master's program [Methodology and Statistics for the Behavioural, Biomedical and Social Sciences](https://students.uu.nl/en/fss/methodology-and-statistics-for-the-behavioural-biomedical-and-social-sciences), graduating in May 2020.

 {{% alert note %}}
 :wrench: This website is currently under construction